rackerlabs/docs-developer-blog/_posts/2018-08-16-oracle-goldengate-basics.md

 replicates based on the specified number of threads.
 The replicat name is limited to five characters, and the threaded replicates have this name appended with a three-digit number (for example, RGGMA, RGGMA001, RGGMA002, and so on).
-The coordinator sends SQL to the threads, which can be applied in parallel, which is applied in committed order.
+The coordinator sends SQL to the threads, which can be applied in parallel and in a committed order.

 The following image illustrates coordinated replicat: